 NATASHA SRIRAMAN, MD, MPH, FAAP, IBCLC is the Division of General Academic Pediatrics at the Children's Hospital of The Kin's Daughters and Assistant Professor of Pediatrics at Eastern Virginia Medical School.
 She is a board member of the Virginia Chapter of the American Academy of Pediatrics and is on the Virginia Breastfeeding Advisory Committee.
 Her interest in postpartum depression and screening for PPD in pediatrics began while helping some of the mothers in the practice.
 Since then, she has conducted research projects looking at postpartum depression in urban clinical settings while addressing the barriers mothers face when accessing treatment.
 She also looks at physician barriers to screening in the pediatric clinical setting.
 Other clinical and research interests include: breastfeeding, public health, health disparities, immigrant health care, and health care reform and policy.

 CHRISTINE (TINA) TRUMAN, MD is a board-certified adult psychiatrist with expertise in psycho-pharmacology, psychiatric diagnosis, and disease management, focusing her clinical experience and research in treating mood and anxiety disorders during pregnancy and the postpartum period.
-Currently, she oversees Adult Psychiatry and Women's Mental Health at the Hampton-Newport News Community Services Board.
+Her local clinical experience includes work in perinatal psychiatry at the Hampton-Newport News Community Services Board and private practice at Finney-Zimmerman Psychiatric Associates.
 Dr. Truman graduated from Columbia University's College of Physicians and Surgeons; interned at Yale University and Yale-New Haven Hospital; and did her psychiatric residency at the New York Presbyterian Hospital of the Weill Medical College of Cornell University, where she gained clinical experience at the Payne Whitney Women's Program.